Skip to content

 First run

 The first time you run pgn generate, it pulls a PostgreSQL Docker image and caches the Dhall generators.
-This takes 2–3 minutes.
+This takes up to 3 minutes.
 Subsequent runs complete in a few seconds.

 What happened: